timokoesters/conduit/docs/configuration/configuration.md

 Only relevant if you have federation enabled.

-### Limit Amount of concurrent requests
+### Limit amount of concurrent requests

 - Config file key: `max_concurrent_requests`
 - Environment variable: `CONDUIT_MAX_CONCURRENT_REQUESTS`
 - Default value: `100`
-- Possible values: `0` - `4294967295` (u32)
+- Suggested values: `10` - `500` (u16)

-How many requests Conduit sends to other servers at the same time.
+How many requests Conduit can make at the same time.
+This affects federation with other Matrix servers, push notifications and app_services.

 ### Configure logging